- Mistakes in the Name.

 Mistakes in the Name

 Kat, NMS Photography Manager, has highlighted some of the most common issues she faces on a daily basis when reviewing applications: Names not spelled correctly or parent’s name entered where the child’s name should be.
 It might seem like an easy-to-do thing, but it’s actually a common error.
-Misspelling or misplacing the names can lead to a mix-up and will waste time during the casting process.
+A misspelling or misplacing the names can lead to a mix-up and will waste time during the casting process.
 If you are serious about entering the entertainment business, you need to get these basics right.

 Be rude by phone

-Giving out your phone number, knowing we will call — it states so in the application —, and then being shocked or even rude when we do call.
+Giving out your phone number, knowing we will call — it states so in the application —and then being shocked or even rude when we do call.
 If you share your contact information with the casting team, please be prepared that we will call.
-Tip: create a separate business email, so that your child's acting or modeling-related emails are all in one place.
+Tip: Create a separate business email so that your child's acting or modeling-related emails are all in one place.

 Thin information in the profile